Account Management Resources Creditor Harassment Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known AMR number.
 You may be a victim of AMR phone harassment.
 The list above is not all the numbers that AMR uses.
-The calls can be from a different number and it still be Account Management Resources calling you.
+The calls can be from different phone numbers and it still be Account Management Resources calling you.
 Contact our office right away so we can start the process to stop AMR from calling you illegally.
 Above all, no one should live with harassment!

 Legal Protections Against Debt Collector Harassment